A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

 where $\mathcal{F}$ denotes the Fourier transform operator, and the asterisk ($*$) denotes the complex conjugate.
 Consequently, the magnitude of the numerical reflection coefficient $|S_{11}|$ is evaluated as

 where $P_r(\omega)$ is the reflected power calculated from the isolated error fields, and $P_i(\omega)$ is the incident power obtained from the uniform reference mesh.

 Fig. \ref{fig:reflect_s11}(a) shows the calculated $|S_{11}|$ across the 0–5 GHz band.
 For all evaluated grid ratios, the reflection coefficient remains below $-60$ dB across the entire operational frequency range.
-A localized detailed view between 5.3 GHz and 5.4 GHz in Fig. \ref{fig:reflect_s11}(b) reveals that an increase in the grid ratio causes a slight elevation in numerical reflection, but the absolute magnitude strictly remains below $-61$ dB.
-The reflection magnitude for the 1:10 ratio is only approximately 2 dB higher than that of the 2:5 ratio.
+A localized detailed view between 5.3 GHz and 5.4 GHz in Fig. \ref{fig:reflect_s11}(b) reveals that an increase in the grid ratio causes a slight elevation in numerical reflection, but the absolute magnitude remains below $-60$ dB.